OnurKerimoglu/sales_forecasting/README.md

 ### Creation of the monthly data

 Since our objective is to predict the monthly total sales, the raw (daily) data needs to be aggregated to a monthly form. **Assuming** that all items are available in all shops, this table should provide monthly aggregate data for each item-shop-Mperiod combination.
-For this purpose, following steps are taken (by data_tools.MonthlyData.prep_monthly_data method):
+For this purpose, following steps are taken (by the prep_monthly_data method provided by the `MonthlyData` class in [data_tools.py](src/data_tools.py):

 #### Creating a monthly 'item sales' table
 With MonthlyData.create_items_df_monthly method: